NLnetLabs/krill/README.md

 ## Unreleased Version

+The minimum Rust version was updated to 1.70 to ensure that Krill can be compiled without running into recursion limit caused by the increase in async code.

 ## 0.14.2 'Extra, Extra, Extra!'

 This release fixes an additional corner case in the migration code that affects